Thesys-lab/parity-models/train/EXPERIMENTS.md

 This should take less than 5 minutes on a laptop.

 1. Ensure that you have built the `parity-models-pytorch` Docker image.
-2. Start the Docker container, and attach the `parity-models` volume. **NOTE:** If you want your container to have access to a GPU, then you must substitute the `docker` command below for `nvidia-docker`.
+2. Start the Docker container, and attach the `parity-models` volume. **NOTE:** If you want your container to have access to a GPU, then you must substitute the `docker` command below for `nvidia-docker`. (make sure `nvidia-docker` and `CUDA` are installed to use the GPU)
 ```bash
 docker run -it --rm -v /path/to/parity-models:/workspace/parity-models parity-models-pytorch:latest
 ```